piskvorky/smart_open/README.rst

   annual/monthly_rain/2012.monthly_rain.nc 13

-Migrating to the new open function
+Migrating to the New open Function
 ----------------------------------

 Since 1.8.1, there is a `smart_open.open` function that replaces `smart_open.smart_open`.